cast-org/figuration/docs/utilities/screen-readers-visibility.md

 ## Invisible Content

-The `.invisible` class can be used to toggle only the visibility of an element, meaning its `display` is not modified and the element can still affect the flow of the document.
+The `.invisible` and `.visible` classes can be used to toggle only the visibility of an element, meaning its `display` is not modified and the element can still affect the flow of the document.

 {% highlight html %}
 <div class="invisible">...</div>
+<div class="visible">...</div>
 {% endhighlight %}

 {% highlight scss %}
 // Class
 .invisible {
-  visibility: hidden;
+  visibility: hidden !important;
 }
+.visible {
+  visibility: visible !important;
+}

-// Usage as a mixin
+// Usage as a mixins
 .element {
   @include invisible;
+}
+.element {
+  @include visible;
 }

 {% endhighlight %}